 There are three categories for entry:

 The Victorian Design Challenge runs as a two-stage design competition with Round One being an open call for design submissions.
-A judging panel chaired by Craig Reucassel, host of the ABC’s War on Waste, will shortlist five submissions from the professional category (national) and three submissions from each student category (Victoria only) to go through to Round Two – a live ‘pitch’ presentation at the NGV during Melbourne Design Week 12–22 March 2020.
+A judging panel chaired by Craig Reucassel, host of the ABC’s War on Waste, will shortlist up to five submissions from the professional category (national) and up to three submissions from each student category (Victoria only) to go through to Round Two – a live ‘pitch’ presentation at the NGV during Melbourne Design Week 12–22 March 2020.

 The winning designs from each category will be selected by the judging panel after the live pitch.
 Winners will receive support tailored for each category to prototype and further their idea including a $20,000 prize for the winning professional design idea and $5,000 for the wining tertiary student design idea.